clearlydecoded/rest-messenger/README.md

 ✅ That's it!
 Configuration is done!

-Now, we can start creating message, message response, and message processor classes.
+Now, we can start creating the message, message response, and message processor classes.

 **Step 1**: Define a POJO you expect as a message response (you'll see why response is first in a second).